-As a member of the Chartered IIA you are required maintain and improve your knowledge, skills and other competencies throughout your career.
+As a member of the Chartered IIA, you are required to maintain and improve your knowledge, skills and other competencies throughout your career.
 Our CPE policy provides a framework in which to do this.

 The benefits of CPE aren’t just felt when you're going for promotion.
 Many employers now value 'learning agility' as a core competency.
 The ability and insight to manage your own professional growth is seen as a key strength.

 The best way to approach your professional development is to link your CPE requirements to your organisation’s personal appraisal and development framework.
 That way your CPE plan forms part of your annual development plan, which your organisation is committed to helping you achieve.

 If it's not possible to do that, then use the Internal Audit Competency Framework© to identify areas for development and set some objectives.

 It is very important that you record and collect evidence of your activity so that if you are selected for CPE monitoring, you can submit it easily.
 You should retain this information for three years.